Scholarship Committee Goals

 ($500+ scholarships to High School Seniors that meet requirements)

-The Dr. Vivien T. Thomas Scholarships aim to support high school seniors from underrepresented and economically disadvantaged communities in San Francisco and Alameda counties.
+The Dr. Vivien T. Thomas Scholarships aim to support high school seniors from resource-constrained communities in San Francisco and Alameda counties.
 These scholarships are awarded based on financial need, as well as academic achievement and civic engagement demonstrated throughout high school and the first year of college.
 The award provides a minimum of $500 annually and is renewable for one additional year.
 Semi-finalists will be selected by the Black Caucus Scholarship Committee, according to the general eligibility criteria, with final recipients chosen based on a personal interview and oral presentation.
 Full terms and conditions for renewal will be provided to all first-year scholarship recipients.

 The Scholarship Application opens on Monday, January 13, 2025 at 7:00 AM, and closes on Friday, February 28, 2025 at 11:59 PM